ARM-software/astc-encoder/Docs/Testing.md

 The runner supports a number of options to filter down what is run, enabling developers to focus local testing on the parts of the code they are working on.

+* `--encoder` selects which encoder to run.
+By default the `avx2` encoder is selected.
+Note that some out-of-tree reference encoders (older encoders, and some third-party encoders) are supported for comparison purposes.
+These will not work without the binaries being manually provided; they are not distributed here.
+* `--test-set` selects which image set to run.
+By default the `Small` image test set is selected, which aims to provide basic coverage of many different color formats and color profiles.
 * `--block-size` selects which block size to run.
 By default a range of block sizes (2D and 3D) are used.
-* `--test-set` selects which image set to run.
-By default the `Small` image test set is selected, which aims to provide basic coverage of many different color formats and color profiles.
 * `--color-profile` selects which color profiles from the standard should be used (LDR, LDR sRGB, or HDR) to select images.
 By default all are selected.
 * `--color-format` selects which color formats should be used (L, XY, RGB,